-The following Employment Tax guidance note by Tolley in association Susan Ball provides comprehensive and up to date tax information covering:
+The following Employment Tax guidance note Produced by Tolley in association Susan Ball provides comprehensive and up to date tax information covering:

 Once the PAYE healthcheck has been carried out, the organisation will receive a report.
-This will detail the reviews undertaken and their findings, and make recommendations to improve the employer’s compliance processes.
+This will detail the reviews undertaken, their findings, and make recommendations to improve the employer’s compliance processes.
 In many cases a written report will simply be a formal record of earlier presentations made to the employer on the issued identified.